 The Trash Project, a dance with 24 sanitation workers and 16 large vehicles of Austin Resource Recovery premiered on the misty Mueller tarmac in 2009.
 The documentary Trash Dance chronicled what it took to make trash trucks and workers dance on that tarmac and how hundreds of Austinites in the audience saw sanitation work and workers in a new light.
 Directed by local filmmaker Andrew Garrison, the film provides a special look at this year-long collaborative artmaking process led by Forklift Danceworks.
-Join Forklift and Austin Resource Recovery (ARR) for a family friendly event and outdoor screening of Trash Dance to celebrate sanitation workers and this one-of-a-kind dance.
-Hosted by Terrill Haigler aka Instagram’s @YaFavTrashman, audience members will also hear from ARR sanitation operators about their essential work and learn how ARR works to protect and positively impact our environment.
+Forklift and Austin Resource Recovery (ARR) joined together to host a family friendly event and outdoor screening of Trash Dance to celebrate sanitation workers and this one-of-a-kind dance.
+Hosted by Terrill Haigler aka Instagram’s @YaFavTrashman, audience members heard from ARR sanitation operators about their essential work and learn how ARR works to protect and positively impact our environment.

 Austin Resource Recovery provides a wide range of services designed to transform waste into resources while keeping our community clean.
 Services include curbside collection of recycling, trash, composting and large brush and bulk items; street sweeping; dead animal collection; household hazardous waste disposal and recycling; and outreach and education.
 Austin Resource Recovery offers free, voluntary and confidential consulting services to help Austin businesses reduce waste and comply with the City’s recycling ordinances.
 In December 2011, the Austin City Council approved the Austin Resource Recovery Master Plan, which is the City’s road map to Zero Waste.
 The City of Austin is committed to reducing the amount of waste sent to area landfills by 90 percent by 2040.
 Learn more at austinrecycles.com.